Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 Who Should Use It: Sales professionals that want to create a sense of urgency by offering a “once in a lifetime” deal to a prospect, making it clear that today is the only day it can happen.

 This is a common closing phrase that offers a great price to the prospect under the condition that a deal gets done right then and there.
 You have to ensure that the price is better than what they’ll find on your website or with a promotion that you commonly offer.
-Give them a strong enough incentive, and this closing statement can help you get the deal done that day.
+Give them a strong enough incentive and a strict deadline, and this closing statement can help you get the deal done that day.

-No matter how much detail you have on your prospects, there is almost always a route to a close.
-If you have a lot of information on your prospect, use the options that lean on the details they’ve shared with you.
+No matter how much or how little detail you have on your prospects, there is almost always a route to nurture them to deal-close.
+If you have a lot of information on your prospect, use the examples of closing statements and questions that lean on the details they’ve shared with you and seem to fit their personality.
 If not, pick the options that lead with the benefits of the product.
-Consider using one question or statement from each section to create your closing scripts, and check out our article on how to close to learn what to do when your prospect agrees to the sale.
+Consider using at least one question or statement from each section to create your asking script.